pottereric/pottereric.github.com/2020-02-19-The-Importance-of-Humility-in-Software-Development.markdown

 Dijkstra reminds us that our brains are not perfect computing machines.
 We must not treat them as if they were.
 We must be open to the possibility at all times that we have made a mistake.
 Dijkstra is not saying that we should act like we are morons.
 He's saying that we need to remember our limitations.

 Let me be clear.
-I'm not trying to reinforce imposter syndrome.
+I'm not trying to reinforce impostor syndrome.
 I'm not advocating for intellectual gatekeeping.
 You can be an excellent developer and still need to be mindful of your limitations.
 In fact, in a true and seemingly paradoxical way, healthy humility can help you go from being a good programmer to a great one.

 He says, "brainpower is by far our scarcest resource."
 He said that back in 1972.
 How much more true is that statement today with our modern computers, programming languages, IDEs, and associated tools.